k8sgpt-ai/docs/docs/getting-started/getting-started.md

 - The [KinD documentation](https://kind.sigs.k8s.io/docs/user/quick-start/) provides several installation options to set up a local cluster with two commands.

-- The [Minikube documentation](https://minikube.sigs.k8s.io/docs/start/) covers different Operative Systems and Architectures to set up a local Kubernetes cluster running on a Container or Virtual Machine.
+- The [Minikube documentation](https://minikube.sigs.k8s.io/docs/start/) covers different Operating Systems and Architectures to set up a local Kubernetes cluster running on a Container or Virtual Machine.

 ## Using K8sGPT